dct2012/4wm/README.md

   * In floating mode, the window will configure its width and height, then we'll move it to the center, from there the user will manage it.

-In video and monocle mode each window is handled like it is in the tiling mode; it only appears to be fullscreen.
+In video and monocle mode, each window is handled like it is in the tiling mode; it only appears to be fullscreen.

 Panel - Statusbar